Private health cover

 - Poor timekeeping or attendance record

-- Presenteeism - working extra long hours but with no significant affect on performance
+- Presenteeism - working extra long hours but with no significant effect on performance

-- Uncharacteristic displays of emotion such as angry outbursts or crying
+- Uncharacteristic emotional displays such as angry outbursts or crying

 - Withdrawal from general social contact at work – isolating self

 - Increase in poor decision making or mistakes

 - Avoidance – of either you or of additional work or responsibility